 |USB C Ports||1 60W PD In/Out, 1 Quick Charge Port(18W)||1 Port 45W|

 |DC Car Port||12V 10A||12V 9A|

 |Solar/DC Input Port||14 – 22V||16 – 60V / 10A|

 Battery Capacity and Power

 When you consider a portable generator, both Power and Battery capacity are important in their own terms.
 But when it comes to choosing one, it completely depends on your applications.
-If you want to run power appliance you need more power capacity which is watts.
-But, if you want to run an appliance for longer duration battery capacity becomes important i.e watt-hours.
+If you want to run a power appliance you need more power capacity which is watts.
+But, if you want to run an appliance for a longer duration battery capacity becomes important i.e watt-hours.

 Basically power capacity is how much power can the power station drive whereas battery capacity is how long the appliance can run.